lit/rfcs/rfcs/0000-rfc-template.md

 ### Implementation Plan

 Is there anything important to note about implementation?
-Can it be done in a single PR or will it needs to be staged out across several.
+Can it be done in a single PR or will it needs to be staged out across several?

 ### Backward Compatibility